The Dutch Resistance Museum offers a sobering look into the Dutch resistance movement and life in Amsterdam during WWII.

-Dutch Resistance Museum ticket is priced at €14 for all visitors aged 18 years and above.
+Tickets for Dutch Resistance Museum are priced at €14 for all visitors aged 18 years and above.

-Young visitors aged 7 to 17 years get a whopping discount of €6 and pay only €8 for entry.
+Young visitors aged seven to 17 get a discount of €6 and pay only €8 for entry.

 Children up to 6 years can get inside the museum for free.

-Adults must accompany kids below 7 years of age.
+Adults must accompany kids below seven years of age.